pkutaj/pkutaj.github.io/_posts/2020-01-19-HSTR-Mozilla-is-Mosaic-killer.md

 ---
 layout: post
-title: HSTR > Mozilla is Mosaic Godzilla (the killer of Mosaic browser)
+title: History > Mozilla is Mosaic Godzilla (the killer of Mosaic browser)
 ---
 ## the case
 * I have overheard the phrase that Mozilla means as Mosaic Godzilla, i.e. Mosaic Killer.
 What is this Mosaic and why was it necessary to destroy?